DiscoveringGodot/6_Food_Fight/README.md

 #### After watching (learning outcomes)…
 Identify how to move the Player Character relative to the Camera on the Horizontal axis

+### 8 Moving with Mouselook
+#### In this video (objectives)…
+1 Add Jumping
+2 Change movement so that it works relative to the Camera's horizontal axis 3 Add acceleration and deceleration

+#### After watching (learning outcomes)…
+Use Transforms and basis to create 3D movement with Mouselook